KenMwaura1/Fast-Api-example/README.md

 Additionally create a Fast_api_dev db with user fast_api having required priviledges OR
 Change the DATABASE_URL variable in the .env file to reflect db settings (user:password/db)
-9. Check the app on localhost:8002
+9. Check the app on [localhost:8002/notes]
-10. Docs generated on localhost:8002/docs
+10. Api documentation generated on [localhost:8002/docs]

 ## Installation method 2 (Run Locally using Docker)